InsuranceTechnologySolutions/boosterconf-ef-ninja/README.md

     Hint!
 The ClaimsEntity lacks the (navigation) property which represents the FK.
 You can also decorate that field with an annotation `[ForeignKey("CoverId")]` to make the Entity class easier to read (or if you have schemas which does not allow the ef core engine to naturally resolve these FK references).

 * When running the initial migration above, there were some warnings written to the console.
 Get rid of them:
-    * The schemas now uses nvarchar(max) as type for the string fields.
+    * The schemas has nvarchar(max) as type for the string fields.
 This has a performance penalty.

         Hint!
 Look at the StringLength or MaxLength attribute (these are equivalent in ef core).
 What should the appropriate values be?
     * Decimal precision is not specified.